lucasmarzocco/SimpleWebscrape/README.md

 README

 Created by: Lucas Marzocco

+Email: lucasmarzocco@gmail.com

-Took (Approx): 3 hours
+Took (Approx.): 3 hours

 Language: Go

 Webserver tool: Swagger

-Make sure to have Swagger installed as well as all of the packages required and the apple_proj folder in the SRC folder of your go installation.
+Make sure to have Swagger installed as well as all of the packages required and the apple_proj folder in the SRC folder of your Go installation.

 To run: